lanthora/candy/docs/index.md

 ### Docker

-The image has been uploaded to [Dockerhub](https://hub.docker.com/r/lanthora/candy), we recommend all users to use the Docker image.
+The image has been uploaded to [Docker Hub](https://hub.docker.com/r/lanthora/candy) and [Github Packages](https://github.com/lanthora/candy/pkgs/container/candy), we recommend all users to use the Docker image.

 ### AUR